Burning, tingling, and numbness in feet and hands associated with neuropathy symptoms in Raynham MA

 Here’s where the conversation begins to shift.

-Nerves rely on a very specific environment to function well, including:
+Nerves rely on a very specific environment to function properly, including:

 • Healthy blood flow